plumbblake/trevordmiller-website/pages/blog/graphql-schema/index.md

 ## Generating types for other type systems from the schema

 Having a schema lets you automate other things from the type system as well.
 For example, you can generate types for other type systems from it (for TypeScript, Flow, Swift, Scala etc.) using something like [apollo-codegen](https://github.com/apollographql/apollo-codegen).
-For example, Ropig uses Flow so we can run:
+For example, with Flow you can run:

 `apollo-codegen generate **/*.graphql --target flow --output schema.flow.js`